Getting Started with Spot Collection, Active DX Identification, and Analytics

 During the late 1980s and early 1990s, VHF and UHF spotting networks began moving from voice repeaters to VHF and UHF PacketClusters that exploited personal computers.
-In the mid 1990s, the Internet's Telnet protocol was used to construct a network of DXClusters, making it easy for any DXer to monitor spots -- reports of active DX stations -- on his or her Internet-connect computer.
+In the mid 1990s, the Internet's Telnet protocol was used to construct a network of DXClusters, making it easy for any DXer to monitor spots -- reports of active DX stations -- on his or her Internet-connected computer.

 Being aware of DX stations that are currently active or have recently been active, on what bands, and in what modes provides valuable insight to the modern DXer, particularly if the locations from which a DX station was heard are known: